-Even her critics admitted that Fran Loughlin was an innovator.
+Even her critics admitted that Fran Loughlin was

 Then why was the City Council preparing to vote on whether Fran should be asked to resign as City Manager?
 As the members looked around the conference table, they realized that few of Fran’s friends were in attendance.
 Indeed, no council members could say they really knew their city manager.
 And, in truth, none admitted to liking her.
 Maybe it was her commandeering style, her “I’m-in-charge” mentality that left little room for compromise or debate.
 Maybe it was the fact that, even after three years at the helm, Fran still seemed like an outsider.
 She had embraced the city’s mission, but not its ethos.
 True, Fran helped transform the city into a well-oiled machine.
 But in the process, did she rid the city of its identity?